sharkdp/bat/README.md

 some dependencies to be built.

 ## Customization

+### Highlighting theme

+Use `bat --list-themes` to get a list of all available themes for syntax highlighting.
+To select the `TwoDark` theme, for example, call `bat` with the `--theme=TwoDark` option.
+Use `alias bat="bat --theme=TwoDark"` in your shells startup file to make the change permanent.

+### Output style

+You can use the `--style` option to control the appearance of `bat`s output.
+You can use `--style=numbers,changes`, for example, to show only Git changes and line numbers but no grid and no file header.

+### Add new syntaxes and highlighting themes

 `bat` uses the excellent [`syntect`](https://github.com/trishume/syntect/) library for syntax highlighting. `syntect` can read any